-27.3 Guarantees
+26.3 Guarantees

-As at 31 December 2022, there were outstanding bank guarantees of approximately Baht 20.7 million issued by the bank on behalf of the Company to guarantee contracted performance under the agreement for rice supply agreement with the Public Warehouse Organization Ministry of Commerce and using of electric to the Provincial Electricity Authority (31 December 2021: Baht 5.0 million).
+As at 31 December 2023, there were outstanding bank guarantees of approximately Baht 5 million issued by the bank on behalf of the Company to guarantee contracted performance under using of electric to the Provincial Electricity Authority (2022: Baht 20.7 million).

-28. Litigation
+27. Litigation

 On September 2011, a company sued the Company for its alleged non-compliance with the cassava chip purchase agreement, claiming a compensation for damage of Baht 186.9 million.
 The Company submitted the testimony and countersued that company, claiming a compensation for damage of Baht 82.4 million.
 Both parties defended in three courts.
-The case has been finished on 17 April 2019 by the Supreme Court affirmed the judgment of the Civil Court and the Appeal Court to order that company to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2011 (the countersue date) until completion of payment.
+The case had been finished on 17 April 2019 by the Supreme Court affirmed the judgment of the Civil Court and the Appeal Court to order that company to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2011 (the countersue date) until completion of payment.

-In addition, on 18 May 2018, the Company sued that company for bankruptcy case.
+On 18 May 2018, the Company sued that company for bankruptcy case.
 The Bankruptcy court passed the judgment on 29 May 2019 that the case was thrown out as that company has the right to claim with a debtor which is a government agency then that company has not become insolvent yet.
 The Company has already made attachment of the claim.

 On 13 August 2019, the Company received partial payment of Baht 0.2 million.
 In addition, on 21 January 2022, the court ordered the debtor, a government agency, to submit the funds as they had been withheld to the Company.
-In October 2022, the Company proceeded with an enforcement action by filing an application requesting to attach the debtor's bank deposits in full in accordance with the writ of execution, and the bank already remitted the fully funds that had been withheld to enforcement officers.
-In December 2022, while the Company was waiting for the preparation of its account and the payment receipt, the debtor filed a petition for revocation of attachment of claims.
-Currently, the case is pending and awaiting court hearing on the petition.
+The debtor failed to submit the funds.
+As a result, in October 2022, the Company attached of the debtor's bank deposits in full in accordance with the writ of execution.
+Subsequently, in December 2022, the debtor filed a petition for the revocation of the attachment of claims.
+However, upon an investigation of the said petition, the Court issued an order dismissing the petition due to the lack of reasonable grounds for revocation.
+Currently, the debtor has filed an appeal against the Court's order, and the case is now in the appellate process.
 However, the Company recorded allowance for impairment in advance paid to that company for a whole amount.

-29. Fair value hierarchy
+28. Fair value hierarchy

-As at 31 December 2022 and 2021, the Company had the assets that were measured at fair value using different levels of inputs as follows:
+As at 31 December 2023 and 2022, the Company had the assets that were measured at fair value using different levels of inputs as follows: